Alexey123-df/Alexey/README.md

 # Alexey
-I am just teacher of history
+I was just teacher of history